-(Comparing balances for the 6-month period ended June 30, 2024 and 6-month period ended June 30, 2023)
+(Comparing balances for the 6-month period ended June 30, 2025 and 6-month period ended June 30, 2024)

-Consolidated revenues for the six-month period ended June 30, 2024 amounted to Php4.3 billion.
-The Company's real estate sale of Php3.1 billion came mainly from sale of lots in Newcoast Shophouse and Boutique Hotel in Malay, Aklan, Sta.
-Barbara Heights in Iloilo City, Twin Lakes Domaine Le Jardin and Lucerne at Domaine Le Jardin in Laurel, Batangas, Pahara at Manila Southwoods, Alabang West in Daang Hari, Las Piñas, Eastland Heights in Antipolo, Rizal, The Lindgren in Trece Martires, Cavite City and sale of condominium units in Oceanway Residences One, Ocean Garden Villas, Savoy Hotel, Belmont Hotel and Chancellor Hotel in Boracay, Holland Park and Tulip Gardens in Manila Southwoods and Vineyard Residences, Belvedere and The Manor in Twin Lakes, Tagaytay.
-Hotel revenues increased by 44% from Php307.9 million as of June 30, 2023 to Php443.2 million as of June 30, 2024 mainly due to the continued rise of local tourism and travel.
-Balance of revenues was contributed by rental income of Php272.8 million, marketing fees of Php35.1 million, finance and other income of Php360.4 million, and Php107.0 million service income.
+Consolidated revenues for the six-month period ended June 30, 2025 amounted to Php4.3 billion.
+The Company's real estate sale of Php2.9 billion came mainly from sale of lots in Newcoast Shophouse, Boutique Hotel and Resorts Village in Malay, Aklan, Sta.
+Barbara Heights in Iloilo City, Twin Lakes Domaine Le Jardin and Lucerne at Domaine Le Jardin in Laurel, Batangas, Pahara at Manila Southwoods, Eastland Heights in Antipolo, Rizal, The Lindgren and Arden Shophouse and Commercial District in Trece Martires, Cavite and sale of condominium units in Oceanway Residences One and Ocean Garden Villas in Boracay, Holland Park and Tulip Gardens in Southwoods City and Vineyard Residences, Belvedere, The Manor and Countrywoods in Twin Lakes, Laurel, Batangas.
+Hotel revenues increased by 25% from Php443.2 million as of June 30, 2024 to Php554.0 million as of June 30, 2025 mainly due to the continued rise of local tourism and travel.
+Rental income increased by 10% from Php272.8 million as of June 30, 2024 to Php299.2 million as of June 2025 due to increase in occupancy rate and tenant sales for the period.
+Balance of revenues was contributed by marketing fees of Php47.3 million, finance and other income of Php394.2 million, and Php127.8 million service income.

-Cost and expenses posted an increase of Php419.6 million or 14% mainly due to increase in cost of real estate sales, cost of hotel operations, cost of rentals and services, operating expenses and finance cost and other charges.
+Cost and expenses posted a decrease of Php44.8 million or 1% mainly due to decrease in cost of real estate sales and finance cost.

-The company posted a Php999.0 million Net Income for the period ended June 30, 2024.
+The company posted a Php1.0 billion Net Income for the period ended June 30, 2025.

-Major Movements of Income Statement Accounts are as follows: (Increase/decrease of 5% or more versus June 30, 2023)
+Major Movements of Income Statement Accounts are as follows: (Increase/decrease of 5% or more versus June 30, 2024)

-- 44% Increase in Hotel revenues due to continued rise of local tourism and travel. - 48% Increase in Service income due to higher service income for the period. - 93% Increase in Marketing fees due to increase in marketing income from sale of joint venture partners' inventory. - 145% Increase in Finance and other income due to increase in interest income on real estate sales. - 7% Increase in Cost of real estate sales due to sales mix, recognized sales for the period are from projects with lower gross profit. - 10% Increase in Cost of rentals and services mainly directly related to the increase in service income. - 18% Increase in Cost of hotel operations mainly related to the increase in hotel revenue. - 14% Increase in Operating expenses mainly due to increase in expenses directly related to increase in revenue from hotel operations and other administrative expenses. - 114% Increase in Finance cost and other charges mainly due to increase in finance charges as a result of adoption of new standards on borrowing costs. - 10% Decrease in Income tax expense due to decrease of taxable income.
+- 8% Decrease in Real Estate Sales mainly due to implementation of new accounting standard on concept of significant financing component in the contract to sell. - 25% Increase in Hotel revenues due to continued rise of local tourism and travel. - 10% Increase in Rental Income due to increase in occupancy rate and tenant sales for the period. - 20% Increase in Service income due to higher service income for the period. - 35% Increase in Marketing fees due to increase in marketing income from sale of joint venture partners' inventory. - 9% Increase in Finance and other income due to increase in interest income on real estate sales related to new accounting standard on concept of significant financing component in the contract to sell. - 10% Decrease in Cost of real estate sales mainly due to decrease in real estate sales for the year. - 8% Increase in Cost of rentals and services mainly directly related to the increase in cost of service income. - 11% Increase in Cost of hotel operations directly related to the increase in hotel revenue. - 10% Increase in Operating expenses mainly due to increase in expenses directly related to increase in revenue from hotel operations and other administrative expenses. - 11% Decrease in Finance cost and other charges mainly due to the decrease in finance cost for the period.

+• 8% Increase in Income tax expense - due to increase of taxable income.